hhtokpinar/sqfEntity/README.md

 *Table 1: Category*
+Note: You do not need to define this @SqfEntityBuilderForm annotation if you do not want to use the Form Generator property

+    @SqfEntityBuilderForm(tableCategory,
+    formListTitleField: 'name' // when formListTitleField is null, sqfentity gets first text field for this property , hasSubItems: true // when hasSubItems is true, goes to sub items instead of detail when click on item )
     // Define the 'tableCategory' constant as SqfEntityTable for the category table. const tableCategory = SqfEntityTable(
       tableName: 'category',
       primaryKeyName: 'id',
       primaryKeyType: PrimaryKeyType.integer_auto_incremental,
-        useSoftDeleting: false,
+      useSoftDeleting: true,
-        // When useSoftDeleting is true, creates a field named 'isDeleted' on the table,
-        // and set to '1' this field when item deleted (does not hard delete)
-        modelName:
+      modelName: null,
-            null, // SqfEntity will set it to TableName automatically when the modelName (class name) is null
-        // declare fields
       fields: [
-        SqfEntityField('name', DbType.text, formIsRequired: true),
+        SqfEntityField('name', DbType.text),
         SqfEntityField('isActive', DbType.bool, defaultValue: true),
-        ],
+      ]
     );

 If **useSoftDeleting** is true then, The builder engine creates a field named "isDeleted" on the table.